TIBHannover/BacDiveR/README.md

 The BacDive website lets you easily search for all their strains within a given taxonomic unit.
 [BacDive.DSMZ.de/index.php?search=Bacillus](https://bacdive.dsmz.de/index.php?search=Bacillus)
-for example a paginated list of strains that you can then access, download and analyse further.
+for example, returns a paginated list of strains that you can then access, download and analyse further.
 All manual, though.
 BacDiveR automates this workflow:

 ``` r
 library(BacDiveR)